Anor Londo

 Anor Londo is a fictional city in the Dark Souls series of action role-playing games.
 Appearing in both Dark Souls and Dark Souls III, it is the capital of the kingdom of Lordran and the former seat of the power of the deities of the Dark Souls world.
-By the time of Dark Souls, it has long become an abandoned lost city, populated almost only by threats to the player character.
+By the time of Dark Souls, it has long become an abandoned lost city, populated almost exclusively by threats to the player character.

 Going through Anor Londo is a requirement in both games; in Dark Souls, the protagonist must explore it to retrieve a powerful magic item, the Lordvessel, that allows them to progress the story.
 Originally bathed in sunlight, Anor Londo has become a nightly realm of cold in Dark Souls III, which takes place many years after the original, and now forms the upper part of a new city, Irithyll of the Boreal Valley, built but also abandoned between the two games.
 In Dark Souls III the protagonist must go to Anor Londo to slay a "Lord of Cinder", the boss Aldrich, Devourer of Gods.

-Anor Londo has been cited by critics as one of the best and most memorable areas in the Dark Souls games for its beautiful design, environmental storytelling, and, in the first game, its final boss battle against the duo of Ornstein and Smough; the area's high difficulty in the original Dark Souls, most notably said boss fight and a climbing section where the player must overcome two powerful archers while avoiding a fall, was noted by many, and the Ornstein and Smough boss battle is considered one of the best and most memorable in video game history.
+Anor Londo has been cited by critics as one of the best and most memorable areas in the Dark Souls games for its beautiful design, environmental storytelling, and, in the first game, its final boss battle against the duo of Dragon Slayer Ornstein and Executioner Smough; the area's high difficulty in the original Dark Souls, most notably said boss fight and a climbing section where the player must overcome two powerful archers while avoiding a fall, was noted by many, and the Ornstein and Smough boss battle is considered one of the best and most memorable in video game history.